Champaign County Public Defender

 Frequently Asked Questions

-• The SAFE-T Act, which includes the Pretrial Fairness Act, says that as of January 1, 2023, no one will be required to post a cash bond to be released from custody pre-trial.
-The Illinois Supreme Court has stayed the implementation of the SAFE-T Act for now.
-Should the SAFE-T Act be found constitutional, the only questions that need to be answered in deciding pre-trial release are: 1) is the defendant a risk of danger to the community, or someone in the community; and 2) is the defendant going to come to court as required, or will they be a risk of flight?
+• The SAFE-T Act, which includes the Pretrial Fairness Act, became effective in September of 2023.
+It states that no one will be required to post a cash bond to be released from custody pre-trial.
+The only questions that need to be answered in deciding pre-trial release are: 1) is the defendant a risk of danger to the community, or someone in the community; and 2) is the defendant going to come to court as required, or will they be a risk of flight?
 Certain low-level offenses are non-detainable, meaning a defendant cannot be held in custody awaiting trial.
 Other offenses are detainable, meaning the State can request that the defendant be detained pending trial.
 To detain a defendant before trial, the State must prove by clear and convincing evidence that the offense alleged is a detainable offense and that the defendant is a risk of danger to the community and/or a risk of flight.
 If you have questions about whether or not someone can be held in custody before trial, you should consult an attorney.

 • Public Defenders are licensed attorneys who focus on criminal law.They are appointed by the Court when a person is indigent (unable to afford an attorney).By statute, Public Defenders represent clients (both adults and juveniles) in criminal cases in which you can be sentenced to jail or prison.This includes all felonies and misdemeanors and many traffic matters.The office also represents parents in abuse and neglect matters as well as individuals subject to involuntary commitment or contempt proceedings.
 Public Defenders are responsible for all aspects of a case, including client interviews, investigation, witness review, legal research and writing, motion and trial practice; they do not do criminal appeals.
 Public Defenders do not handle civil cases such as orders of protection, landlord-tenant and small claims cases.